Tuesday, December 23, 2025

 Neuß gave her a prominent role in the film Das Lied der Mutter, which appeared in 1918, and Lil signed an ongoing contract with the production company.

 In her memoirs, Lil Dagover gives the impression that this was her first film.
 She does not mention, but records clearly show, that she had starred in several other films prior to 1918.
-The wording in the book is vague; she makes no explicit claim that this was her first film, but she lets the reader draw that conclusion all too easily.
+The wording in the book is vague; she makes no explicit claim that this was her first film, but she lets the reader draw this conclusion all too easily.
 Her goal in writing seems to be to tell engaging anecdotes, not chronicle events precisely.

 The next year, her career took a major turn.
 Lil Dagover went from stardom to superstardom, propelled by her appearance in a film which, over a century later, is still carefully studied by cinema scholars.